Ellsworth, Wisconsin: 2000 income statistics

 As of 2000 the median income for a household in the village was $42,604, and the median income for a family was $51,286.
 Males had a median income of $36,069 versus $25,000 for females.
 The per capita income for the village was $18,661.
 About 2.6% of families and 5.4% of the population were below the poverty line, including 4.4% of those under age 18 and 7.9% of those age 65 or over.

 East Ellsworth

 The steep grades approaching Ellsworth's hilltop location proved an insurmountable challenge to railroad construction.
 When the Chicago, St. Paul, Minneapolis and Omaha Railway ("Omaha Road") surveyed a branch line to the locale in 1885, it bypassed the village and constructed a depot about one mile away at the foot of the grade.
 The businesses that grew up by the station coalesced into the independent village of East Ellsworth.
-Although they are now administered as one municipal entity, Ellsworth and East Ellsworth retain separate ZIP codes.
 The Isabelle River runs through East Ellsworth.